 In Dawn of War II the Dreadnought in the single player campaign can obliterate pretty much everything with the Assault Cannon Barrage (see the intro of the first Dawn of War for what it looks like): all kinds of infantry, heavy cover, buildings, vehicles, everything.
 In addition, the Dreadnought has the Emperor's Fist ability, which will annihilate anything reckless enough to engage it in melee.
 Both of these abilities recharge quickly and don't require supplies.
 The Dreadnought is also very heavily armored and deals a lot of damage without needing to use either ability.

-Sergeant Cyrus may be unimpressive at first, being frail and not too lethal, but once he learns how to plant explosives (capable of wiping out entire squads of heavy infantry and badly damage or destroy vehicles) and snipe (a One-Hit Kill on any non-boss infantry unit, and deals a lot of damage even then) without breaking stealth, only the limited number of supplies prevents him from cleansing whole maps alone.
-Moreover, he's perfectly capable of killing bosses single-handedly and you might even prefer him to do that, since, though timely and tedious, this way rids you from the need to click-dance the team around the boss and from them being killed all the time.
+Sergeant Cyrus can learn to plant explosives (capable of wiping out entire squads of heavy infantry and badly damage or destroy vehicles) and snipe (a One-Hit Kill on any non-boss infantry unit, and deals a lot of damage even then) without breaking stealth.
+After he does, only the limited number of supplies prevents him from cleansing whole maps alone.
+Moreover, he's perfectly capable of killing bosses single-handedly.

 Terminator Armour in Dawn of War II's and Chaos Rising's campaigns.
 While you do get a bit more susceptible to things like the dreaded Eldar High Council, you become largely immune or very resistant to almost everything else, all the while retaining most of the benefits you had.
 The Terminator squads can also use very powerful Terminator-exclusive weaponry.